saybe-g/XSSniper/README.md

 - Clean and colored terminal output
 - Support for `FUZZ` keyword in URL to specify exact injection point

+### Reactions
+→ ✅ [XSS!] -- # potential XSS found (payload reflected without obvious escaping) -- green

+🛡️ (interesting) -- interesting code error -- magenta

+→ ❌   --   # not found or not reflected -- red

+→ ⏰ Timeout -- # timeout -- blue

+→ 🔌 Connection error - # connection error -- cyan

+→ ⚠️ Error -- # other request exceptions (truncated for readability) -- yellow

+!
+Don't use this flag(--color) if you're outputting the contents to a file.
+The output may look bad.

 ### Installation

 ```